athishsreeram/gogenetic/README.md

 3. Parse & Load value dynamically
 3. Generate a Go file with Go Template

+Note:
+Need to figure out a way to create the structs dynamically from

 Project Structure
     +gen - file to perfrom above 4 steps